The Doctor of Business Administration (DBA) is designed for business professionals who are looking for a challenge

-Key Information about the DBA:
+Key information about the DBA:

-- 6 taught papers + applied thesis
+- Six taught papers + applied thesis

-- Distance taught on-line with on-campus workshops
+- Distance taught online with on-campus workshops in Dunedin

 Choosing the right university is a very important decision.
 Your choice of university may have a significant impact in your life.
 The University of Otago is New Zealand’s first university, and prides itself on its long tradition of excellence.
 The University of Otago graduates are highly regarded by employers.